Is a Correction Looming Ahead for Bank of America Corporation (BAC)

 Analysts’ Opinion of BAC

-Many brokerage firms have already submitted their reports for BAC stocks, with Keefe Bruyette repeating the rating for BAC by listing it as a “Mkt Perform.”
-The predicted price for BAC in the upcoming period, according to Keefe Bruyette is $40 based on the research report published on July 07th of the current year 2021.

-Robert W. Baird, on the other hand, stated in their research note that they expect to see BAC reach a price target of $42.
-The rating they have provided for BAC stocks is “Neutral” according to the report published on May 04th, 2021.
+Keefe Bruyette, on the other hand, stated in their research note that they expect to see BAC reach a price target of $40.
+The rating they have provided for BAC stocks is “Mkt Perform” according to the report published on July 07th, 2021.

-Atlantic Equities gave a rating of “Overweight” to BAC, setting the target price at $40 in the report published on January 26th of the current year.
+Robert W. Baird gave a rating of “Neutral” to BAC, setting the target price at $42 in the report published on May 04th of the current year.

 Insider Trading